 Making a simple HTTP webserver in C

-In this article we will be implementing a simple HTTP webserver, we will using the C programming language for this so that in the process learn more about socket programming.
+In this article we will be implementing a simple HTTP webserver, we will be using the C programming language for this so that in the process learn more about socket programming.

 In this post I will go over some common measures you can employ to make your Go HTTP webserver more secure.

-Encrypt data with a password in Go
+Learn how to encrypt and decrypt data with a password in Go.

 In this post I’ll give a quick overview of several methods you can use for profiling/debugging Go applications that are running in a docker container.